I am

 A common initial response to the above-mentioned question is

-this charge, as pointed out by Janice Irvine in Disorders of Desire: Sex and Gender in Modern American Sexology:
+from this charge, as pointed out by Janice Irvine in Disorders of

 Scientific sexology responds to feminism by

-and penetrates other fields of inquiry more deeply than many other sexological
+interfaces and penetrates other fields of inquiry more deeply than many other

-complex, it will ultimately provide greater sexological insight.
-In addition to the normal physiological,
+therefore more complex, it will ultimately provide greater sexological

-psychological, and cultural variables that relate to sexological research, the
+physiological, psychological, and cultural variables that relate to sexological

-fields of sleep physiology, dreaming, consciousness, anthropology, and
+research, the fields of sleep physiology, dreaming, consciousness,

 Yet, it would be misleading to attribute the lack of awareness